sravaniponakalapalli/Loan-approval/README.md

 -  What are the characteristics of the applicants in the dataset?
 -  Are there any correlations between applicant characteristics and loan approval status?
 -  How do numerical variables (e.g., income, credit score) vary between approved and denied loans?
+## Models
+We experimented with different machine learning models, including logistic regression and support vector machines (SVM).
+## Results
+The results of the trained models are evaluated using accuracy as the metric.
+We visualize the accuracy of each model using bar plots in the notebook